by Ani Williams

 — Dendera wall inscription

 Passing beneath the large figurative zodiac painted on the ceiling, I was reminded of a statement I heard years ago, that human life will never reach its full potential until our lives become a mirror of nature.
-Most cultures previous to the current industrial and technologically based societies, took into account not only the terrestrial but also the celestial cycles in designing their temples.
+Most cultures previous to the current industrial and technologically based societies, took into account not only the terrestrial but also the celestial cycles in designing their temples and regulating their ritual cycles.

 Temples Mirror Star Patterns